Skip to content

 • A student applies to a postgraduate Masters programme which has a credit value of 180 credits.
 In this scenario, the student would be able to apply for up to 90 credits of RPL.

-Prior learning which is gained outside the University of Bradford will be recognised via the importation of credit only.
+Prior learning which is gained outside the University of Bradford or its off-site partners will be recognised via the importation of credit only.
 No marks/grades will be imported for this prior learning.
 Instead, credit importation will be recorded at the pass rate for the programme (usually 40%) and will be excluded from the final degree award classification calcuations.

 This means that any programme average and/or classification will be based upon a student’s performance at the University of Bradford only.

-Where an application for recognition of prior learning relates to credit achieved at the University of Bradford (e.g. from a module/programme studied previously), marks may be imported alongside the credit and will contribute to any programme average and/or classification.
+Where an application for recognition of prior learning relates to credit achieved at the University of Bradford or its off-site partners (for example, from a module/programme studied previously), marks may be imported along with the credit and may contribute to the permitted programme average and/or classification(s).
+This is sometimes referred to as recognising accredited prior learning or RAPL.

 Recognising prior learning, whether for standard entry or for importing credit, can offer many benefits for applicants and students.